natalia-ricaurte/IoT/README.md

 ### Scientific Validity
 - The AHP+SDG model was developed considering all metrics.
-- Weights were calculated based on each metric’s relative importance.
+- Weights were calculated based on each metric's relative importance.
 - The pairwise comparison matrix was built with all metrics in mind.

 ### Project Purpose